sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. image:: img/teaching/student_list2.png
      :width: 100%
      :align: center
+     :alt: droptdown list of results of searching for students entered

 If your project (the one with the .course file) has the :ref:`Internet Access upgrade <internet-access>`, any student who does not have an account on CoCalc will be sent an email invitation to create an account and join your course.